marcc1875/Web-Programming/README.md

 I have commited an external css sheet that will link with index.html to apply and edit the style of the website This also includes some css to create a horizontal navigation bar.

+# Version 2 - styles.css

+I have added some id's for the divisions added on version 6 of index.html, to change the color of the components, and alter the way they are displayed and how the user sees them

 # Initial Commit - add.js

 I have added an external javaScript file to neaten up my html file, and help make the code less cluttered and more neater.
 I moved the earlier commited embedded js code into this file.